 I am professor of economics (with a chair in economic theory) with the Johannes Kepler Universität Linz.
-I am also a fellow of the Centre for Economic Policy Research (London) and the Tinbergen Institute (Amsterdam/Rotterdam), director of the European Trade Study Group and the Institute for International and Development Economics, and a board member of the Global Trade Analysis Project.
-I serve on the editorial board of the German Economic Review, the Review of Development Economics, and the World Trade Review.
-I am also a member of the policy advisory group TradePartnership.
-Past professional incarnations have included professor of economics at Eramsus University Rotterdam, research economist for the World Trade Organization, and chief of research and acting director of economics for the U.S. International Trade Commission.
-I studied economics at the University of Maryland and the University of Virginia.
+I am also a fellow of the Centre for Economic Policy Research (London, director of the European Trade Study Group and the Institute for International and Development Economics, senior research fellow with the Vienna Institute for International Economic Studies, and a board member of the Global Trade Analysis Project.
+I serve on the editorial board of the Review of Development Economics, and the World Trade Review.
+Past professional incarnations have included professor of economics at Erasmus University Rotterdam, research economist for the World Trade Organization, and chief of research and acting director of economics for the U.S. International Trade Commission.
+I studied economics at the University of Maryland and economics and history at the University of Virginia.

 working papers & publications